-For certain DU Refi Plus and Refi Plus mortgage loans, lenders are not required to follow the income documentation requirements described in this Chapter.
-Refer to B5-5.2-02, DU Refi Plus and Refi Plus Underwriting Considerations, for specific requirements.
+For certain DU Refi Plus, Refi Plus, and high LTV refinance mortgage loans, lenders are not required to follow the income documentation requirements described in this Chapter.
+Refer to B5-5.2-02, DU Refi Plus and Refi Plus Underwriting Considerations or Chapter B5-7: High Loan-to-Value Refinance Option for specific requirements.

 The table below provides references to the Announcements and Release Notes that have been issued that are related to this topic.